FIL-Builders/fil-frame/README.md

 - uploading files and directories to IPFS.
 - uploading encrypted files and directories to IPFS.
-- Interact with the LighthouseNFT to see the usage of these features
+- Interact with the LitEncryptedNFT to see the usage of these features

 ## Features